nlamonaco86/repairTracker/README.md

 repair Tracker is a convenient, easy to use, invoice management and point of sale system for businesses and customers.

-This full-stack application uses Node.js, Express, MySQL, Sequelize, Passport, Express-Handlebars, and Bootstrap, and packages such as Twilio, Stripe, Nodemailer, dotenv, util, and more provide supporting features.
+This full-stack application uses Node.js, Express, MySQL, Sequelize, Passport, Express-Handlebars, and Bootstrap, and packages such as Twilio, Stripe, Nodemailer, Cloudinary, dotenv and more provide supporting features.

 The UI and database are themed towards auto repair, but can quickly be refactored to suit the needs of virtually any industry, such as appliance or electronics repair shops, food delivery services, and much more.